dh4nR/weather-or-not/README.md

 A dynamic weather-based activity recommendation application that provides intelligent insights for outdoor activities like skiing, surfing, and sightseeing across different locations.

+## Demo

+Try out Whether or Not at: https://weather-or-not.replit.app/

 ## Features

 - **Real-time Weather Forecasting**: Get up-to-date 7-day weather forecasts using the Open-Meteo API